 Operating expenses are those expenses paid to acquire goods and services provided in return for operating revenues and to carry out the mission of the College.
 The operating expenses are presented in this statement in what are considered natural classifications such as personal services, supplies and services, scholarships and fellowships, and depreciation.
-Overall, expenditures for fiscal year 2020 decreased.
-The decrease in Scholarship and Fellowship expense reflects a decrease in enrollment and additional scholarship allowances related to secondary enrollment.
+Overall, expenditures for fiscal year 2021 increased.
+The substantial increases in Supplies and Services as well as Scholarship and Fellowship expense are due to the expenditures related to the HEERF grant awards.